 You’ll probably need two or more medications to treat heart failure.
 Your doctor may prescribe other heart medications such as nitrates for chest pain, calcium channel blockers to lower blood pressure and improve circulation, or blood-thinning medications to help prevent blood clots along with heart failure medications.

 For people with severe congestive heart failure, there’s an intravenous drug called Nesiritide (Natrecor).
 Nesiritide is a synthetic version of a naturally occurring hormone in the body called brain natriuretic peptide.
 BNP is secreted at high levels by the heart when it’s overloaded with pressure and its volume is expanded.
 BNP causes the body to excrete excess fluid, helping to combat the effects of congestive heart failure.

 Sometimes symptoms of heart failure become severe enough for you to be hospitalized and monitored for a few days.
 While in the hospital, you may receive medications that work quickly to help your heart pump better and relieve your symptoms.
 You may also receive supplemental oxygen through a mask or small tubes placed in your nose.
 If you have severe heart failure, you may need to use supplemental oxygen long-term.

 A study published in November 2004 in The New England Journal of Medicine showed that adding a combination of hydralazine and isosorbide dinitrate (BiDil) to the standard therapy for African Americans with advanced heart failure increased overall survival rates.

-The best defense against heart failure is the prevention of heart disease.
+The key to reducing the risk of heart failure is to prevent heart disease from occurring in the first place.
 You can control or eliminate many of the risk factors for heart disease high blood pressure and coronary artery disease, for example by making lifestyle changes along with the help of any needed medications.